 We didn’t have a chance to try these, but were told this dish was solid.
 (Apologies for the poor photo–the “light and airy atmosphere” also means uneven lighting at window tables.)

-For her entree, Sarah ordered the Sour Cream Waffles with Roasted Apples, Chantilly, Orange-Maple Syrup, and Plant-based Sausage.
+Sarah’s go-to order at Breakfast à la Art with Mickey & Friends is the Sour Cream Waffles with Roasted Apples, Chantilly, Orange-Maple Syrup, and Plant-based Sausage.
 (Smoked Bacon, Ham, or Sausage were also options–in judging other plates around us, sausage is the best pick.)

 These were our server’s recommendation, and she was on the money with this.
 These waffles were fantastic, with the waffles themselves being thick and a light exterior crunch giving way to a light and almost gooey (but not quite) interior.